markusdr/iphoto-relocate/README.md

 delete the link, but not the original photo on the external drive.

-The following procedure is recommended: Whenever you get a new batch of photos from your camera, they will be in your lical iPhoto library, as usual.
+The following procedure is recommended: Whenever you get a new batch of photos from your camera, they will be in your local iPhoto library as usual.
 Go through them and delete some photos.
 Then run the script to move all remaining photos to the external drive.